Vonng/pigsty/docs/README.md

 > You can't manage you don't measure

 Unparalleled monitoring system with 30+ dashboards & 1200+ metrics.
-Just bring the ultimate observability for ya!
+Just bring the ultimate observability for you!

-Pigsty comes with a professional-grade PostgreSQL monitoring system which is specially designed for large-scale PostgreSQL cluster management.
-Which supports: PGSQL monitoring, Redis monitoring, Nodes monitoring & self-monitoring.
+Pigsty comes with a professional-grade PostgreSQL monitoring system specially designed for large-scale PostgreSQL cluster management, which supports: PGSQL monitoring, Redis monitoring, Nodes monitoring & self-monitoring.

 It is built upon popular open-source components such as Prometheus & Grafana.
-There's no vendor locking, and the infra can be easily reused for other purposes, e.g: data-visualization platforms.
+There's no vendor locking, and the infra can be easily reused for other purposes, e.g.: data-visualization platforms.

 ![](_media/overview-monitor.jpg)